 The private equity company plans to sell as many as 632.5 million shares, according to the Jan.
 7 statement by Aozora.
 As many as half of the shares will be offered to overseas investors.
 New York-based Cerberus will cut its voting rights to 7.7 percent from 57.8 percent.

-Citigroup Inc. (C) and Morgan Stanley are coordinating the global offering.
+Citigroup Inc. (C:US) and Morgan Stanley are coordinating the global offering.
 Goldman Sachs Group Inc. and Barclays Plc are helping to manage the overseas portion as Daiwa Securities Group Inc. and Mitsubishi UFJ Financial Group Inc. work on the domestic sale, Aozora said last week.

 Cerberus, founded by Stephen Feinberg, lost a bid to gain control of Aozora in 2000, before succeeding in 2003 when it bought a stake held by mobile carrier Softbank Corp.
 (9984) The lender’s predecessor, Nippon Credit Bank, failed in 1998 as bad loans mounted following the collapse of the nation’s asset bubble.
 After being temporarily nationalized, the bank was privatized in 2000.